 PREPARING FOR THE “REAL WORLD”

 Perhaps the most absurd, crazy, insane and downright odd thing I NEVER, EVER thought I’d have to do is teach my kid how to use a Turkish toilet, or better known as a SQUAT TOILET.

 Why oh why does anyone think they’re better than traditional toilets?
 Word on the street is that they’re supposed to be more sanitary but let’s face it, if you’re kid has to pee or poop, chances are there’s gonna be a mess.
 This madness begins in Elementary schools and you know those teachers aren’t gonna help your little ones. *sigh*

-If you have a change, head over to my Instagram and click on my Life in Italy stories.
+If you have a chance, head over to my Instagram and click on my Life in Italy stories.
 You’ll see Valentina in action trying to show Elisabetta how exactly you use one of these.

 Do you have kids in the Italian school system?
 What are some of the strange and unusual things you’ve experienced?
 Let me know in the comments!